kernelpanic09/CI-CD/README.md

     ```

 2. **Set up the environment**:
-    - Ensure you have Docker and Minikube installed.
+    - Ensure you have Docker, Minikube, and kubectl installed.
     - Start Minikube:
       ```bash
       minikube start